Skip to Main Content

 Sections of a peer reviewed article

-References: Section at the end of the paper that lists the other publications the authors cited
+References: Section at the end of the paper that lists the other publications the authors cited.
+You can use this section to find other relevant articles you would like to explore.

 Tips for reading a peer reviewed paper